What are corporate records? Management, compliance & more

 - Records of sale or purchase of real estate

-- Hiring or layoffs of large numbers of employees
+- Hiring or laying off large numbers of employees

-- Expansion into a new market or new location.
+- Expansion into a new market or a new location.

 All of these decisions, and in many cases more, must be recorded by the company secretary and entered into the corporate record, alongside annual reports, corporate business and tax dealings, stock dividends and director conflict-of-interest resolutions.